As-Salamu Alaykum, my dear sister in Islam!

 He wants you to get rid of bad connections but not all connections.

-He wants you to surround yourself with good people who help you distinguish between good and bad, right and wrong, and certainly between what you think and what Satan keeps whispering in your head of suggestions.
+He wants you to surround yourself with good people who help you distinguish between good and bad, right and wrong, and certainly between what you think and what Satan keeps whispering in your heart of suggestions.

 How Islam encourages Community